Update the details of an existing subscriber.

 A unique key to ensure idempotency of requests.
 If a request with the same key has already been processed, the same result will be returned.
 The key must be unique for each distinct operation.
 Keys are expired after 24 hours, but we recommend using a new key for each request.

-Modified requests with the same idempotency keys are rejected with a 409 Conflict
+Modified requests with the same idempotency keys are rejected with a 409 Conflict status code.

 Request to update a subscriber's information.